marcinofulus/iCSEbook1/AlgebraLiniowa/source/Osiem_wykladow_z_algebry.rst

 ..
-Mechanika Stosowana - Skrypt documentation master file, created by sphinx-quickstart on Fri Mar  8 15:41:59 2013.
+8AL - Skrypt documentation master file, created by
+   sphinx-quickstart on Fri Mar  8 15:41:59 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.